alongubkin/store/README.md

 ## Installation

 Just download the attached zip archive and extract to your sourcemod folder intact.
-Then navigate to your `configs/` directory and add the following entry in databases.cfg:
+Then navigate to your `configs/` directory and add the following entry in `databases.cfg`:

     "store"
     {